andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * use/config repeatable commands carefully (similar to jumplist): comment/uncomment should be a dot/repeatable command

+* it seems I can not go back many steps in the jump list (it seems to keep cycling). do I have to jump back more quickly - so the list is not inverting/resorted automatically?

 * <c-m> (next ballpark) does not jump forward on data .. 'deriving' ~/Documents/Haskell/haskell-ide-engine/src/Haskell/Ide/Engine/Plugin/GhcMod.hs#/}%20deriving%20.Eq,Show,Generic.